RajDeep-Chakravorty/STREAMLIT-SPOTIFY-DATA-ANALYSER/README.md

-# Spotify_data_analyzer
+# Spotify Data Analyser

-To go the app click directly click
+To go the app click directly click [https://app-spotify-data-analyser.streamlit.app/]

 I created a basic spotify data analyzer.
 Feel free to leave some feedback and let your data be analyzed.